ballerina-platform/module-ballerina-data.csv/ballerina/Package.md

 ### Converting external CSV document to a record value

-For transforming CSV content from an external source into a record value, the `parseStringToRecord`, `parseBytesToRecord`, `parseStreamToRecord`, `parseStringToList`, `parseBytesToList`and `parseStreamToList` functions can be used.
+For transforming CSV content from an external source into a record value, the `parseString`, `parseBytes`, `parseStream`, `parseString`, `parseBytes`and `parseStream` functions can be used.
 This external source can be in the form of a string or a byte array/byte-block-stream that houses the CSV data.
 This is commonly extracted from files or network sockets.
 The example below demonstrates the conversion of an CSV value from an external source into a record value.

 ```ballerina
 import ballerina/data.csv;